Updated 30 March 2020

 Many of you are probably aware that the US West Coast has some of the heaviest ship traffic associated with some of the largest ports in the country, such as the Californian ports of Los Angeles and Long Beach.
 You may also be aware that strict air pollution regulations in California have forced many ships to slow down off the Californian coast.
 But did you know that California’s waters are host to numerous threatened and endangered whale species?
 And that the unintended consequence of ships’ slowing down has been a reduction in the number of fatal ship strikes to whales?

 California’s Protecting Blue Whales and Blue Skies Program is an incentive program recognising shipping companies that take action to protect endangered whales and improve air quality.
-Voluntary vessel speed reduction (VSR) zones are established during periods that coincide with the busiest whale season and the prime period for high levels of air pollution - and financial rewards are provided to shipping companies that enrol and operate their vessels in accordance with the program criteria.
+Voluntary vessel speed reduction (VSR) zones are established during periods that coincide with the busiest whale season and the prime period for high levels of air pollution - and financial rewards are provided to shipping companies that enrol and operate their vessels in accordance with the following program criteria:

 The state of California is known for its enforcement of stringent environmental regulations.
 In addition to complying with stricter air emission requirements under the California Ocean-going Vessel (OGV) Fuel Regulation, vessels calling at California ports must also comply with regulations for ballast water discharges and biofouling enforced under the state’s Marine Invasive Species Program.